 My polishes have a very square bottom, so it is nearly impossible to tip over.
 At the very bottom of my bottle there is something that seems decorative, but it is an indentation, and as you are doing your nails you can actually hold the bottle in between the fingers with that indentation.
 You thought it was just pretty!

 I [also] spent a lot of the time making sure that the cap was easy to hold and turn in your hand.
 I have a custom brush that I call my goop-proof system, my GPS.
 The brush has 360 bristles.
-The brush itself isn’t too long or short, but it’s very dense with bristles that have a curve on the end so that when you place it on the nail and you put pressure on it, the brush fans out and mimics the shape of your cuticle.
+The brush itself is not too long or short, but it is very dense with bristles that have a curve on the end so that when you place it on the nail and you put pressure on it, the brush fans out and mimics the shape of your cuticle.
 In theory, I want you to do three strokes on the nail.
 One on the center, one down each side and then cap the tip of the nail.

 We only recommend products we have independently researched, tested, and loved.
 If you purchase a product found through our links, Sunday Edit may earn an affiliate commission.